-- 15) A Urine Drug Screen (UDS) is considered at the time of admission, when progress is not occurring, when substance misuse is suspected, or when substance use and medications may have a potential adverse interaction.
-After a positive screen, additional random screens are considered and referral to a substance use disorder provider is considered. - 16) Discharge planning.
-Beginning at admission and continuing throughout the youth's stay at the TGH, the family or guardian, the CSB, the FAPT case manager, and either the MCO or Magellan of Virginia care manager shall be involved in treatment planning and shall identify the anticipated needs of the youth and family upon discharge and available services in the community.
+16) Discharge planning.
+Beginning at admission and continuing throughout the youth's stay at the TGH, the family or guardian, the CSB, the FAPT case manager, and the FFS service authorization contractor care manager and the MCO care manager for youth enrolled in Managed Care shall be involved in treatment planning and shall identify the anticipated needs of the youth and family upon discharge and available services in the community.
 Prior to discharge, the TGH shall complete a comprehensive discharge plan in the CIPOC and submit the updated plan to Magellan of Virginia for review with its service authorization request.
-Once Magellan of Virginia reviews the discharge plan, the provider shall begin actively collaborating with the family or legally authorized representative and the treatment team to identify behavioral health and medical providers and schedule appointments for a comprehensive needs assessment as needed.
+Once the FFS service authorization contractor reviews the discharge plan, the provider shall begin actively collaborating with the family or legally authorized representative and the treatment team to identify behavioral health and medical providers and schedule appointments for a comprehensive needs assessment as needed.
 The TGH shall request information from post-discharge providers to establish that the planning of pending services and transition planning activities have begun, shall establish that active transition planning has begun, the youth has been enrolled in school, and shall provide IEP recommendations to the school if necessary.
-The TGH shall inform Magellan of Virginia of all scheduled appointments within 30 calendar days of discharge, and shall notify Magellan of Virginia within one business day of the youth's discharge date from the TGH.
+The TGH shall inform the FFS service authorization contractor of all scheduled appointments within 30 calendar days of discharge, and shall notify the FFS service authorization contractor within one business day of the youth's discharge date from the TGH.